2025 Property Taxes in California: What You Should Know

 Important Information on Property Taxes

-If you own, plan to purchase or stand to inherit property in California, it's important to understand the details of the Golden State's property taxes.
+If you own, plan to purchase or stand to inherit California property, it's important to understand the details of the Golden State's property taxes.

 Here are some answers to commonly asked questions about California property tax: